Cammin/CamLib/README.md

 My personal utilities package.
 This will gradually gain updates as it seems fit during personal project developments.
-This package would contain functionality can apply to any Unity project.
+This package would contain general functionality that can apply to any Unity project.

 ## Features
   - Extension methods